wonmaungthein/City-FM-London-challenge/README.md

 To run them on a headless browser: `npm run headless`

+# Questions and Answer

+The rest of the questions and answers can be found in Questions and Answer folder.
+[Q&A](https://github.com/wonmaungthein/City-FM-London-challenge/blob/master/Questions%26Answers/Q%26A.md)

 ## Some notes

-- Since the implementation of the menu is different between mobile screens and larger screens, the tests were broken into suites to accommodate differences
 - On desktop, clicking on the location in header menu will give option to choose London station
 - On mobile, the top-level links only toggle the submenu (the submenu items then give the option for the user to select the London station)